 Surgical Options for Bone on Bone Knee Pain

-When non-surgical methods are insufficient, surgical treatments become necessary.
-The options available are:
+When non-surgical methods are insufficient, surgical treatments may be necessary, including:

 - Arthroscopy